 - The most common one is related to the DirectPlay component, and installing this feature may be the best solution.

-DirectPlay is an antiquated API library that was a component of earlier DirectX versions.
+But first, what is DirectPlay?
+DirectPlay is an antiquated API library component of earlier DirectX versions.
 However, Microsoft sidelined DirectPlay in favor of Games for Windows Live.
-As DirectPlay is obsolete, it’s no longer required for update Windows games.
+As DirectPlay is obsolete, it’s no longer required to update Windows games.

 - Installing DirectPlay

 - Adjust your antivirus software

 - To enable DirectPlay, press the Win key + R keyboard shortcut to open Run, enter Control Panel in Run, and click the OK button.

 - Click Uninstall a Programs to open the uninstaller utility.

 - Click Turn Windows features on or off.